impostorsguides/impostorsguides.github.io/rbenv/part-1/1-i-content.md

 And it *almost* looks like we're doing parameter expansion again, except this time the syntax uses parentheses instead of curly braces.
 Is that what this is?

-I Google "bash difference between brackets and parentheses", and the first link I get is [this StackOverflow post](https://archive.ph/3IjOm) with this answer:
+I Google "bash difference between brackets and parentheses", and the first link I get is [this StackOverflow post](https://web.archive.org/web/20220703173254/https://unix.stackexchange.com/questions/267660/difference-between-parentheses-and-braces-in-terminal){:target="_blank" rel="noopener"} with this answer:

 <p style="text-align: center">
   <img src="/assets/images/parens-in-bash.png" width="70%" alt="What is the difference between curly braces and parentheses in bash?" style="border: 1px solid black; padding: 0.5em">